mtbinds/students_evaluation/apps/wordpress/htdocs/wp-content/plugins/photo-gallery/readme.txt

 **Theme.** Choose the theme, which will be applied to the gallery/album.

 == Changelog ==

+= 1.5.24 =
+* Fixed: Major bug.

+= 1.5.23 =
+* Fixed: Authenticated stored XSS.
+* Fixed: Google fonts with 'Developer mode' set to 'No'.
+* Fixed: Add images to gallery with exclamation mark in tag name.
+* Fixed: Galleries list page with big data.
+* Fixed: Filter in comments page.
+* Fixed: Random ordering for lightbox.
+* Fixed: Carousel view.
+* Fixed: Scroll bar for image info.
+* Fixed: Do not allow to save <a> tag in image alt.
+* Fixed: Do not allow backslash in image alt and description.
+* Fixed: HTML in alt/description.
+* Changed: Polish translation.
+* Added: Integration with Google photos.
+* Added: Lazy load(optional).
+* Removed: Google+.

 = 1.5.22 =
 * Changed: Banner to install image optimizer plugin.